ariband5/weblog/pages/posts/ethereum.md

 When Vitalik Buterin wrote the 36 page [Ethereum white paper](https://ethereum.org/en/whitepaper/) in 2014, his vision for next-generation smart contracts and a decentralized application platform looked extremely promising.
 The blockchain technology behind Bitcoin showed that the concept of a decentralized digital currency was indeed viable.

 However, we are now in a much more perilous time now that Ethereum has had time to mature.
-[Yuga Labs](https://www.yugalabs.io/), the creators behind the wildly popular [Bored Apes Yacht Club](https://opensea.io/collection/boredapeyachtclub) NFT's are trending the Ethereum ecosystem toward centralization as they acquired both [Meebits](https://opensea.io/collection/meebits) and [CryptoPunks](https://opensea.io/collection/cryptopunks) last week.
+[Yuga Labs](https://www.yugalabs.io/), the creators behind the wildly popular [Bored Ape Yacht Club](https://opensea.io/collection/boredapeyachtclub) NFT's are trending the Ethereum ecosystem toward centralization as they acquired both [Meebits](https://opensea.io/collection/meebits) and [CryptoPunks](https://opensea.io/collection/cryptopunks) last week.

 Buterin has said that cryptocurrency isn't meant to be about massive displays of wealth: